rampa069/ZX-ESPectrum/README.md

 #### Upload the data filesystem

-`Run Other Task > PIO Upload Filesystem Image`
+`PlatformIO > Project Tasks > Upload File System Image`

 #### Compile and flash it

-Right arrow at the bottom icon bar or `Tasks > Run Build Task > PlatformIO: Build` and `Tasks > PlatformIO: Upload`.
+Right arrow at the bottom icon bar or `PlatformIO > Project Tasks > Build` and `PlatformIO > Project Tasks > Upload`.

 ## Hardware configuration and pinout

-Comming soon...
+See pin assignment in include/def/hardware.h or change it to your own preference.

 ## Thanks to